Trip Highlights:

 Day 01: Reception in Kathmandu (1,350m)

 On your arrival day, the representative of our trekking agency receives you at the Tribhuvan International Airport.
 Then, s/he transfers you to the hotel booked for your accommodation.
-After taking a short rest at the hotel, you can visit the Monkey Temple for the astonishing view of the entire Kathmandu Valley while visiting the top Buddhist Shrine of Nepal.
+After taking a short rest at the hotel, you can visit the Monkey Temple for an astonishing view of the entire Kathmandu Valley while visiting the top Buddhist Shrine of Nepal.
 In the evening, our agency organizes a welcome dinner at a cultural restaurant.

 Day 02: Self Explore Kathmandu and Trek Preparation